kriegaex/projects/java/TomcatDIY/notes.md

 There are another two class loaders : Catalina class loader & Share class loader, which should load classes and jars from `%tomcat_home%/catalina/` & `%tomcat_home%/share`.
-Both them haven't be implemented.
+Both them haven't be implemented in my Tomcat.

+#### Tomcat has a speical WebappClassLaoder  ####

+The web application class loader diverges from the default Java delegation model (in accordance with the recommendations in the Servlet Specification, version 2.4, section 9.7.2 Web Application Classloader).
+When a request to load a class from the web application's *WebappX* class loader is processed, this class loader will look in the local repositories **first**, instead of delegating before looking.
+There are exceptions.
+Classes which are part of the JRE base classes cannot be overridden.
+For some classes (such as the XML parser components in J2SE 1.4+), the Java endorsed feature can be used up to Java 8.
+Lastly, the web application class loader will always delegate first for JavaEE API classes for the specifications implemented by Tomcat (Servlet, JSP, EL, WebSocket).
+All other class loaders in Tomcat follow the usual delegation pattern.

+Therefore, from the perspective of a web application, class or resource loading looks in the following repositories, in this order:

+- Bootstrap classes of your JVM
+- */WEB-INF/classes* of your web application
+- */WEB-INF/lib/\*.jar* of your web application
+- System class loader classes (described above)
+- Common class loader classes (described above)

+If the web application class loader is [configured](https://tomcat.apache.org/tomcat-8.0-doc/config/loader.html) with `<Loader delegate="true"/>` then the order becomes:

+- Bootstrap classes of your JVM
+- System class loader classes (described above)
+- Common class loader classes (described above)
+- */WEB-INF/classes* of your web application
+- */WEB-INF/lib/\*.jar* of your web application